Nbobertz/Color-Game/README.md

             if you select the wrong square it will slowly dissapear and a message will appear saying "try again" There is a reset button on the left of the bar near the top of the screen which reads either "new colors" or "tray again?"

-credit for this website goes to Colt Steele.
-I just coded along
+credit for this website goes to Colt Steele's Web Development Boot Camp on Udemy